-Dania is the goddess of nature, the harvest, fertility, weather, and the patroness of benevolent potion makers and herbalists.
+Dania is the goddess the harvest, fertility, weather, defense/protectors, and the patroness of benevolent potion makers and herbalists.
+She is one of the two Azkonian nature deities.

 Titles: The Druid Queen, Lady of Nature, The Patient Mother, Elf-Mother and Earth-Mother

 Dania is counted amongst the Lords of Light, and rightly so.
 She typically appears as a wood elf woman with dark hair wrapped in leaves and vines, wearing a flowery crown upon her brow.
-She has striking blue eyes and a voice that makes bards weep.
+She has striking blue eyes and a soft, patient voice.
 Dania is the patroness of the elves, particularly wood elves, though she considers all elves her children.
 More than a few fae follow the Lady of Nature as well, though they do not deign to consider themselves her children.
+It was through Dania’s mercy that the few remaining moon elves were spared death and suffering and turned into wood elves.

 Dania tends to be kind, understanding, patient, and nurturing.
 But, when she is roused to wrath she is as fierce as a mother bear and as unforgiving as a blizzard.
-Dania represents all parts of nature but prefers to be kind and temperate, like a perfect spring day, or a beautiful flower.
+Dania represents the kindest and most benevolent parts of nature, like a perfect spring day, or a beautiful flower.
+She is also its greatest protector.
 She does not hesitate to act or call her followers to action when nature is threatened, even if it means standing against other good-aligned powers.
 She is not evil, she just requires that a balance in nature is preserved and understands that good and evil need one another to thrive.
 She is a fierce and protective mother, particularly towards the wood-elves, and all the creatures of the forest.

 Dania rarely manifests to her followers and when she does, she always appears as an elven woman dressed simply in natural colors and wearing at least a few flowers.
 It has been speculated by her priests that she visits her faithful more than they think- but that her simple and unassuming nature has kept her well-hidden when she does.
 She may regularly walk amongst the elves without their knowledge, enjoying the beauty of nature and listening to the music of the birds and babbling streams.

 The Handmaidens/Stewards of the Druid Queen are representative of the kind, gentle side of Dania.
 They tend to be healers, diplomats, peaceful druids, and herbalists.
 They seek a peaceful and harmonious balance between cities and nature and advocate for bits of nature, like nice gardens and well-tended parks.
 They are not pacifists for they all understand that even the smallest animal has teeth and claws.
-But, they represent the kind, gentle, merciful, and loving side of the Lady of Nature.
-They outnumber the Branchwraiths greatly and comprise the majority of Dania’s followers.
+The act as representatives of their Lady and protect the Aenesh tree in Alindariel’s most sacred grove.

 If one of Dania’s followers truly pleases her, they are rewarded with the rarest of gifts- the chance to look upon a unicorn, the rarest and most beloved servant of Dania.
 As they are so rare and beautiful, they are coveted by many.
 If a unicorn is killed, even the most peaceful of Dania’s servants will be moved to violence by their Lady’s wrath.
 Possession of a unicorn horn by anyone other than a high priest of Dania is a crime against the Lady.
 These few horns that are held by the priests of Dania are sacred relics, offered willingly by unicorns upon their deaths, representing the bond between Dania, nature, and the wild untamed places where no man ought to tread.
 Myths and fables of long life and curative powers drive desperate and greedy men to seek out the creatures in the heavily guarded groves and glades that they call home.